 About Us

-- Academic and Professional Success
+- Academic Support

 - Leadership Development

-After a period of dormancy, the Center was reinvigorated and became the Andrea O’Donnell Womxn’s Outreach Association (WOA) in honor of a Women’s Studies major and Center student leader who was murdered by her boyfriend in 1995.
+After a period of dormancy, the Center was reinvigorated and became the Andrea O’Donnell Women’s Outreach Association (WOA) in honor of a Women’s Studies major and Center student leader who was murdered by her boyfriend in 1995.

 In July of 2014, a state audit found that SDSU faculty and staff were not properly trained to address sexual violence.
 Shortly thereafter, several high profile sexual violence cases took place on and near the SDSU campus.
 In response to this, WOA coordinated a march in protest of intimate partner violence.
 During the march, students walked down “fraternity row,” where a fraternity acted inappropriately and disrespectfully toward the marchers.
 As a result of these incidents, “Concerned Students of SDSU Members” presented a list of demands that included the opening of a Women’s Resource Center, and providing ongoing support, funding, and staffing to sexual violence programs.
 In 2015, the WRC opened and was temporarily housed in the Center for Intercultural Relations.
 In February of 2015, the WRC had its official grand opening!